Plan for the Day

 James Madison, Federalist Paper #10

 There are 85 Federalist Papers, but we’ll only be discussing three of them.
 There’s quite a bit to unpack in Federalist Paper #10, and there are many ways to approach this text.
-Think back to the discussion on discourse communities–a group of people adhereing to intersubjective epistemology, a “faction,” right?
-If we were in a History or Political Science class, we might think through the historical developments leading to this document and/or the ways in which it influences both the US Constitution and also our contemporary assumptions about the meaning of the Consititution, especially the ellusive nature of “framers intent.”
+Think back to the discussion on discourse communities–a group of people adhering to intersubjective epistemology, a “faction,” right?
+If we were in a History or Political Science class, we might think through the historical developments leading to this document and/or the ways in which it influences both the US Constitution and also our contemporary assumptions about the meaning of the Constitution, especially the elusive nature of “framers intent.”

 Although he doesn’t have a musical (overrated or not), James Madison was an important founder of the United States, specifically for his role in creating and supporting the Constitution and Bill of Rights.
-His background is relevant to specific parts of the Constitution (he was a life-long slave owner and collegiate debator), but, remember, our approach to texts is for rhetorical analysis.
-Also, one can learn an awful lot about a culture by reviewing the texts of that culture.
+His background is relevant to specific parts of the Constitution (he was a life-long slave owner and collegiate debater), but, remember, our approach to texts is for rhetorical and American cultural analysis.
+One can learn an awful lot about a culture by reviewing the texts of that culture.
 I’ve selected several passages that are indicative of American culture:

 - My take on this is that it explains the problem of the tyranny of the majority.